rpdelaney/l4d2-tourney-rules/rules.md

 ### 4.1 Home servers

-If the tournament is international (a.k.a.
-"Home/Away"), the following rules
+The tournament is an international format.
+Therefore, the following rules
 apply:

 #### 4.1.1 Home server selection

 Each team's home server will be a server that satisfies the above criteria and provides the best average ping for the members of their team.

+Due to restrictions placed on internet traffic at the internet backbone level, home servers will not be located inside mainland China, or otherwise behind "[The Great Firewall][greatfirewall-en]".

 #### 4.1.2 Gamesmanship is not tolerated